saksham/CarND-Traffic-Sign-Classifier-Project/README.md

 of epochs did not help.
 This was expected and the model showed signs of over-fitting.
 Drop-out layers were introduced after each activation layer to improve performance on the validation data set.

-To avoid dropping out during prediction, my model accepts an additional parameter called `mode` that can take one of the two values `TRAINING` or `PREDICTING` to enable or disable droput.
+To avoid dropping out during prediction, my model accepts an additional parameter called `keep_probability` that uses either the value from hyper-parameter dictionary from [lenet.py](src/lenet.py) during training, or the value is set to `1` while predicting.
-#### Data Augmentation

 To enrich the training data set, multiple data augmentation techniques were tried out.
 Augmenting the training set with horizontally flipped, randomly scaled and rotated, gaussian blurred copies of the provided examples resulted in generally